Rach-design1/Photography-for-beginners/README.md

 The Developer and Business Goal is for the user (a Beginner Photographer) to book a lesson, as a lot of hobbyist photographers just take photos and don't have lessons.
 However it is beneficial to have lessons to progress and also to meet people if joining a camera club.

 ### User Story:
-The User Story of this website is that the user will learn the basics of Photographer to take their first Photo and to then enquire about a lesson, if they would like to.
+The User Story of this website is that the user will learn the basics of Photography to take their first Photo and to then enquire about a lesson, if they would like to.

 The website will mainly attract new users as once they have been on the website, they will go off and take photographs and then if they come back to the website as a returning user it would be to book a lesson.
 However, they might book a lesson on their first website visit, but then return to refresh themselves on information and the lesson schedules.
 If I was developing this site further, then this could be an opportunity to grow the site by adding a blog with additional online lessons; this could incorporate a video as well as text for better accessibility needs.